‘Not smart’: Amazon execs, in leaked memo, sought to tar fired employee who organized coronavirus walkout

 “We should spend the first part of our response strongly laying out the case for why the organizer’s conduct was immoral, unacceptable, and arguably illegal, in detail, and only then follow with our usual talking points about worker safety,” Zapolsky wrote.
 “Make him the most interesting part of the story, and if possible make him the face of the entire union/organizing movement.”

-Zapolsky’s notes — the date of which were not reported — were made manifest in corporate statements beginning as early as Sunday evening mentioning Smalls by name, highly unusual for Amazon, and attacking his credibility ahead of the Monday walkout.
+Zapolsky’s notes were from Wednesday’s daily senior leadership meeting on the COVID-19 response.
+But the company’s attacks on Smalls’ credibility began as early as Sunday evening in a corporate statement mentioning him by name, highly unusual for Amazon, ahead of the Monday walkout.
+Two other senior Amazon leaders — communications chief Jay Carney and operations head Dave Clark — called out Smalls in exchanges on social media with Democratic presidential hopeful Sen. Bernie Sanders, suggesting Smalls “purposely violated” coronavirus safety measures.

-Dave Clark, Amazon’s senior vice president of worldwide operations, sought to downplay the scope of the protests earlier in the week in a blog post Thursday.
-It was his second of the day — having posted earlier about 150 process changes across the company — titled “Response to recent events“.
+Clark, in a corporate blog post Thursday, sought to downplay the scope of the protests earlier in the week.
+It was his second of the day, having posted earlier about 150 process changes across the company.

 “These incidents have occurred at a very small number of sites and represent a few hundred employees out of hundreds of thousands,” Clark said.
 “We want to be very clear that we respect the rights of these employees to protest and recognize their legal right to do so.”